-Earlier this week, we talked about kicking our digital clutter to the curb.
-One of the steps was to purge and organize our digital photographs.
+Earlier this week we talked about kicking our digital clutter to the curb.
+One of the steps included in the process was to purge and organize our digital photographs.
 I provided a few basics but wanted to give you a more in-depth tutorial.
-So, today, I’m talking all about digital photo organization for home business owners.
+So today I’m talking all about digital photo organization for home business owners.

 Digital Photo Organization for Home Business Owners